Enhancement Shaman DPS Spec, Builds, and Talents — Shadowlands Pre-Patch 9.0.1

 - Static Charge reduces the cooldown of your Capacitor Totem by 5 seconds per target hit, up to a maximum of 20 seconds.

-Tier 4 talents offer single target damage increase options.
+Tier 4 talents offer big, but specialized damage increase choices.

 |?
 Nature's Guardian||?
 Feral Lunge||?
 Wind Rush Totem|